rasmus-bn/Investigation-Reporting-Blog/README.md

 ## Follow-up reflection

 Encoding the text data is only a small step of building the classification model.
-We had multiple data preprocessing steps that we went through such as word stemming, stopwords removal, removal of company names (to not be biased if a company name is mentioned) and other text cleanup.
+We had multiple data preprocessing steps that we went through such as word stemming, stopwords removal and other text cleanup.
 We also engineered some extra features such as word count, stopword count & frequency, text length in characters.

 We used TF-IDF in our machine learning exam project and we managed to get a prediction accuracy of arround 80%.
 However this result was not credited alone to TF-IDF as many other factors were in place.